mang0kitty/blog-1/content/post/docker-swarm.md

 ## Where Swarm Works Well
-Swarm, as it stands right now, lacks some of the more complex features which make a solution like Kubernetes so attractie, however it more than makes up for this in its target demographic - people who want to deploy Docker in production, on a small cluster, with minimal effort.
+Swarm, as it stands right now, lacks some of the more complex features which make a solution like Kubernetes so attractive, however it more than makes up for this in its target demographic - people who want to deploy Docker in production, on a small cluster, with minimal effort.

 The fact is, systems like Kubernetes and DC/OS are designed and intended for use at enterprise scale, where